 - Press out as much air as possible and seal the bag almost all the way, leaving 1 inch open.

-- Making sure the bag opening doesn’t go below the water, slowly lower the bag into the water until it’s mostly submerged, using tongs or a wooden spoon to push the bag gently into the water.
+- To ensure the bag opening doesn’t go below the water, slowly lower the bag until it’s mostly submerged, using tongs or a wooden spoon to push the bag into the water gently.

 - Seal the bag all the way and let the opening stay above the water level.